mxhbl/Roly.jl/README.md

 # Roly.jl
 Roly.jl (_Reverse-Search Polyform Enumerator_) is a Julia package for the enumeration of arbitrary polyforms via [reverse search](https://en.wikipedia.org/wiki/Reverse-search_algorithm).
 It allows you to exhaustively enumerate structures composed out of a set of arbitrarily shaped building blocks in 2D or 3D and provides an interface to define your own building block geometries and binding rules.
+Roly.jl is under active development, and breaking changes can occur at any time.
+Because of its depencencies, Roly.jl currently requires a POSIX operating system (this requirement will be lifted in the future).
 ## Installation
 To install Roly.jl and its dependencies directly from your Julia REPL, first press `]` to enter Pkg mode, and then run
 ```